KickAss101/CSE-cs-GITAM-2020-24/SEM IV/CN/CN 2.md

 ---
 ### DNS - The Internet’s Directory Service
 - __DNS__ stands for "Domain Name System".
 It is the hierarchical and decentralized naming system used to identify computers reachable through the Internet or other IP networks
+- DNS is a directory service that provides a _mapping between the name of a host on the network and its numerical address_.
+- DNS is required for the functioning of the internet.
+- DNS is a _service that translates the domain name into IP addresses_.
+This allows the users of networks to utilize user-friendly names when looking for other hosts instead of remembering the IP addresses.
+-
+- For example, suppose user wants to reach google.com that has an IP address of  142.250.195.206, most people would reach this site by specifying www.google.com.
+Therefore, the domain name is more reliable than IP address.

 ---